amd/aocl-data-analytics/doc/C_intro.rst

   * initialize a :cpp:type:`da_handle` struct, which is used internally to store algorithmic information;
-  * pass arrays of data, or data extracted from a :cpp:type:`da_datastore` to the handle (for best possible performance, algorithmic functions typically operate on two-dimensional arrays stored in column major format);
+  * pass arrays of data, or data extracted from a :cpp:type:`da_datastore`, to the handle (for best possible performance, algorithmic functions typically operate on two-dimensional arrays stored in column major format);